Canhui/Fabric_Phase_Bench/README.md

 #### 1. Prepare Multiple Computing Nodes on the Cloud

 Please see section 1 in the guidance.
+This s This s This s This s This s This s This s This s This s This s This s This s This s This s This s This s This s This s This s This s This s This s This s This s This s This s This s This s This s This s This s

 #### 2. Test Hyperledger Fabric on Each Single Node